gacarrillor/loadthemall/README.md

 * **Groups**: Whether or not to create groups based on directories' names.
 When groups are created, they reflect the directory structure, i.e., groups are nested if necessary.

-* **Also search inside compressed files**: Enable searching layers inside compressed files (ZIP, Gzip, 7zip, TAR, and RAR).
+* **Also search inside compressed files** 📦: Enable searching layers inside compressed files (ZIP, Gzip, 7zip, TAR, and RAR). 🆕✨

 * **Turn off layers**: Make loaded layers invisible (it improves performance).